🧢 Beautiful ✨ Detailed πŸ’ Adorable

 Assembly Instructions

-• Cut interfacing or felt to fit the bottom of the body and glue it to the wrong side to create a firm base for the dinosaur to stand.
+• Cut the interfacing or felt to fit the body bottom and glue it to the wrong side of the body bottom to make the base flat and stable for standing.

-• Pin the spikes along the back of the body in the photo arrangement and hand-sew each spike piece securely to the body.
+• Pin and sew the spikes along the center back of the body in the order small-med-large as indicated and secure firmly with thread or yarn tails tucked in.

 Important Notes

-• πŸ’‘Change color at the final step of the last stitch to ensure clean color transitions and minimal ends to weave in.
+• πŸ’‘Change colors at the last step of the stitch to create neat color transitions and carry unused yarn behind the work to crochet over until needed.

 You ask,